TalonSwordNo1/AlexGallery/README.md

 # Overview

-AlexGallery is an application of images gallery and image editor which can explore local images and photos. actually AlexGallery is a web application, because it is built by pure html. but it is wrap by [nw](https://github.com/nwjs/nw.js), so it became a desktop application!
+AlexGallery is an application of images gallery and image processing which can browse local images and photos. actually AlexGallery is a web application, because it is built by pure html. but it is wrap by [nw](https://github.com/nwjs/nw.js), so it became a desktop application!

 ## Features

- - Local folder explorer, list folders in tree view
+ - Local folder browser, list folders in tree view
  - When choose a folder, thumbnails of images under the folder show, and with two size mode small and large.
  - Batch images with batch manipulates including resize, lighten, and with three resize modes
- - Image gallery slide mode
+ - Image gallery slider mode
- - Image editor, you can resize, crop, rotate, set effects (lighten, darken, blur, sharpen ...)
+ - Image processing, you can resize, crop, rotate, set effects (lighten, darken, blur, sharpen ...)

 ## About lwip